bitalov/BlockchainWithGo/README.md

-# This a simple and basic blockchain using GO Lang !
+# Basic Blockchain using Golang !

 ### TODO
 - **Networking** : So far this is a blockchain running only in a single node , I'll try to add networking part where different nodes can contribute new blocks.